jinoantony/gatsby-blog/src/pages/php/2019-12-01-how-arrow-functions-can-improve-your-code/index.md

 }, $validNames);
 // ['Alex', 'John', 'Michael']
 ```
-Now we canuse arrow functions to transform the above code.
+Now we can use arrow functions to transform the above code.

 ```php
 $names = ['alex', 'john', null, 'michael'];